mhadimedia/mhadimedia.github.io/content/posts/cinematic-storytelling-of-across-the-spiderverse/index.md

 ---
-title: "Spider-Man: Across the Spider-Verse’s Cinematic Leap into Imagination"
+title: "Spider-Man: Across the Spider-Verse’s cinematic leap into imagination"
 date: 2023-10-10T20:46:05-07:00
 image: images/spiderverse.jpg
 description: "There's a reason why everyone loves Spider-Man Across the Spider-Verse.
 They used everything they could to tell the best possible story.
 Here's how you can use the exact same techniques as they did."